SSH is a very repetitively used tool in development. Save time and keystrokes with these tips and tricks.

 Here we set the default identity file to

-/Users/kevindees/.ssh/id_rsa_site and we defined serveral ssh shortcuts.
-Now, when entering ssh into the terminal we will gain auto complete for
+/Users/kevindees/.ssh/id_rsa_site and we defined several ssh shortcuts.
+Now, when entering ssh into the terminal we will gain auto-complete for

 You ssh config file is located under your

 ~/.ssh/ directory.
 If you do not have a config file yet create one as